 | 8 | Veridas | Biometric-first identity and age verification with voice and face recognition.
 Strong presence in telco and banking.
 Certified by NIST and iBeta for liveness detection accuracy. |

-The Main Features for Age Verification Vendors
+The Main Features to Look for When Assessing Age Verification Vendors

 Almost every regulated business is better off integrating an established age verification solution from a dedicated provider than attempting to build equivalent infrastructure from scratch.
 The engineering cost, ongoing maintenance burden, and liability exposure of a self-built age verification website gate are rarely justified.